usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15829/readme.txt

 Responding Gateway (System Under Test).
 The documents are judged as different if their hashes are different.

-This test does not require the Persistance Option.
+This test does not require the Persistence Option.

+Because of the necessary operator intervention, this test must be run one section at a time.